arihantchoudhary/complete/README.md

-l services that always on ai agents can offer. you can assign service by getting on call with them
+Services that always on ai agents can offer. you can assign service by getting on call with them

 Email MCP Server Setup & Chat Integration
+Make playground an mcp client

 always on ai agents are basically mcp clients
 -- scrape linkedin job postings everyday